OoTRandomizer/rtgg-randobot/COMMANDS.md

 system is disabled, it can be toggled on by a race monitor or moderator with `!fpa on`.
 It can be toggled off again with `!fpa off`.

 When enabled, any user in the race room may use `!fpa` (with no arguments) to invoke the FPA while the race is in progress.
 This will generate an **@everyone** notification, so that all participants are made aware.
 FPA can be invoked multiple times.

 It is recommended to enable desktop notifications using the bell icon in racetime.gg chat when using FPA.
 This way your browser will notify you immediately if there is a ping.

 To prevent spam or misuse, it is also recommended that the **"Allow non-entrant chat"** race setting is disabled when conducting a race using FPA.

-## !breaks

-Usable by: anyone

-Enable or disable reminders for regular breaks during the race.
-No notifications are sent by default, they can be configured by specifying the duration of the breaks and their interval, for example with `!breaks 5m every 2h30m`.
-They can be toggled off again with `!breaks off`.

-The bot will post notifications 5 minutes ahead of, as well as at the start and end of each break.
-It is recommended to enable desktop notifications using the bell icon in racetime.gg chat when using breaks.
-This way your browser will notify you for these reminders.